renerocksai/sublimeless_zk/README.md

 color | HTML color code
-color with alpha | HTML color code with alpha prefix (1F in #1F333333) style | one of "normal", "bold", "italic", and "bolditalic" text-type | has a "color" field of type color, a "style" field of type style, and a "background" field of type color for the background color of the text markup | has a "symbol" field of type text-type for the markup symbol (`#` for headings, `*` or `_` for italic, ...), and a "text" field for styling the marked-up text
+color with alpha | HTML color code with alpha prefix (1F in #1F333333) style | one of "normal", "bold", "italic", and "bolditalic" text-type | has a "face" and "size" field to define font-face and font-size, has a "color" field of type color, a "style" field of type style, and a "background" field of type color for the background color of the text markup | has a "symbol" field of type text-type for the markup symbol (`#` for headings, `*` or `_` for italic, ...), and a "text" field for styling the marked-up text

 The following fields define the appearance of the markdown editor: